-After extensive market research and competitor analysis, the Hershey’s team knew peanuts were in-demand with chocolate, as was proven with Baby Ruth and the Clark Bar too.
+After extensive market research and competitor analysis, Hershey’s team knew peanuts were in demand with chocolate, as was proven with Baby Ruth and the Clark Bar too.
 Therefore, in 1925, Mr. Goodbar, a combination of chocolate with milk chocolate and peanut chunks, was introduced by Hershey’s.
 Featuring a distinct yellow background and red text, the chocolate bar stood out among the competition.

 The next year, the rich and flavorful Hershey’s Syrup made its way into the market.
-Used in adding to milk, layering desserts, and consuming as is, the syrup was rich and decadent, and soon became a crowd favorite.
-In 1928, the company also introduced semi-sweet dark chocolate chips, bringing their product portfolio up to 6 distinct, products.
+Used in adding to milk, layering desserts, and consuming as is, the syrup was rich and decadent and soon became a crowd favorite.
+In 1928, the company also introduced semi-sweet dark chocolate chips, bringing its product portfolio up to 6 distinct, products.

 Reese’s Peanut Butter Cups Enter The Picture

 By the 1920s, the Hershey’s empire had expanded manifold, and the introduction of Reese’s Peanut Butter Cups thrust it into a new profitable era.
 The cups were created by Harry Burnett Reese in 1928.

 Reese had worked the Hershey’s dairy farm as a dairyman from 1917.
 When the factory was completed, Reese moved to work there and produced an assortment of candies and chocolates.
 Each was created using Hershey’s milk chocolate and was advertised and sold in the stores of Lancaster as “Made in Hershey.”